Positive Deviance (PD) explained

 Positive deviance summary

-Positive deviance is a problem-solving method aimed at making changes based on positive exceptions within a community.
+Positive Deviance (PD) is a problem-solving method aimed at making changes based on positive exceptions within a community.
 The method is based on the fact that some people within a particular community achieve better results than others who face the same challenges and problems.
+The higher goal is innovators solve the world.

 The method has proved successful with a large number of inactive people, including managing type 2 diabetes (T2D) and cancer care, as well as in non-medical settings such as sustainable energy supply, criminology and psychology.